spundhir/PARE/README.rst

 More info
 =========

-    for more and latest information, please refer to http://servers.binf.ku.dk/pare/
+    for more and latest information, please refer to https://github.com/spundhir/pare or http://servers.binf.ku.dk/pare/

 License
 =======